MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-configure.md

 To acquire numbers for new Teams users, follow these steps:

-1. **Create the new Teams users in the Teams admin center.** (Do not assign any existing PSTN usage, telephone numbers, or perform any Direct Routing configuration to the newly created users.)  **For more information, see ...**
+1. **Create the new Teams users in the Teams admin center.** (Do not assign any existing PSTN usage, telephone numbers, or perform any Direct Routing configuration to the newly created users.)
+For more information, see [Manage user access to Teams](https://docs.microsoft.com/microsoftteams/user-access).

 2. **Create and validate emergency addresses.** In the Teams admin center, go to **Locations > Emergency addresses** to set up emergency addresses.
 To learn more, see [Add, change, or remove an emergency location for your organization](https://docs.microsoft.com/MicrosoftTeams/add-change-remove-emergency-location-organization).